jaccolor2/LeetCodestral/README.md

 If all tests passed, a dialog box appears and suggests to go to the next problem or stay on the current problem.
 PS: for now these two buttons hide the dialog box.
 I'd like to implement a database to store problems, but haven't managed to know how to practically do it.

+### Moderation

+The chatbot uses mistral's moderation api.
+It the api finds a problem in the user's request, the violation rule tag is sent to the chat api and it returns a streamed response explaining why there was a problem with the question.

 ## Tech Stack